guilpejon/gdf/README.md

 # Installation

-To get started, run the following command:
+To get started, make sure you have [curl](https://github.com/curl/curl) installed and run the following command to install all GDF's subcomponents:

 ```
 sh -c "`curl -fsSL https://raw.githubusercontent.com/guilpejon/dotfiles/master/install.sh`"
 ```

-**Note:** GDF will automatically install all of its subcomponents.
-If you want to be asked about each one, use:
+If you want to be asked about whether or not to install each subcomponents, you can use:

 ```
 sh -c "`curl -fsSL https://raw.githubusercontent.com/guilpejon/dotfiles/master/install.sh`" -s ask